-My four-year-old had a great idea today.
+Before we’d ever actually seen the ocean, my youngest had a great idea one day.
 He said, “Why don’t we set up a beach in our living room?
 We can have a sun, and a blanket to sit on, and beach toys!”
 He had a great idea, and it was super fun!

-It’s great for a rainy day, a super hot day, a winter day, or a homeschool day when you just need something different to do.
+It’s great if you’re stuck at home because coronovirus COVID-19 has school canceled.
+It’s also great for a rainy day, a super hot day, a winter day, or a homeschool day when you just need something different to do.

 (Some of these!
 All are optional- use what works for your family and what you have sitting around)